 Why are we not talking about how much fruit baskets affect our homes?
 Building this EASY DIY hanging fruit basket made my entire kitchen function more smoothly.

 For years, I had this regular fruit bowl.
 It was kind of pretty and it…I mean… held some fruit, so I guess you could say it did the job.
 However, I always hated that it only took one bunch of bananas and two apples and the bowl was overflowing.

 I wanted to be feeding my family a lot more produce, and this did not motivate that.

-Plus, it had to sit either on my kitchen counters or on my dining room table.
-And now that we live in a small apartment, both of those spaces are valuable!
+Plus, it had to sit on my kitchen counters or on my dining room table.
+And now that we live in a small apartment, both of those spaces are valuable real estate!

 Then one day when I was on Pinterest, I saw a hanging fruit basket.
 I had seen hanging fruit baskets before, but none of them were functional for my space… except for this one.

-I kid you not, half an hour later I was at Lowe’s buying supplies to build my DIY hanging fruit basket.
-But not just any hanging fruit basket… a DOUBLE fruit basket for my wall!
+I kid you not, half an hour later I was buying supplies at Lowe’s to build a DIY double hanging fruit basket.

-There were a few hiccups to this project, so I wouldn’t say it was one of the easiest DIY projects I’ve ever done.
-However, this tutorial can save you some extra time and effort.
-Either way, it still only took me about two days $12 of wood and screws, $30 for two baskets, and it’s changed MY LIFE.
+There were a few hiccups to this project, so it wasn’t one of the easiest DIY projects I’ve ever done–but if you learn from my mistakes, it could be.
+Even still, it only took me about two days, $12 of wood and screws, $30 for two baskets, and TADA.
+My life is changed!